 - Fresh Basil - Bright, fragrant, and slightly sweet, basil enhances the acidity of the tomatoes.
 Tear it just before adding for the freshest taste.

-- Heavy Cream – A touch of cream gives the soup its smooth, velvety texture.
-For a lighter option, use half-and-half or coconut milk.
+- Heavy Cream - A touch of cream (36-40% milk fat) gives the soup its smooth, velvety texture.

 - Garlic & Onion - Essential aromatics that bring depth and complexity to the soup.

-- Butter & Olive Oil – Used to sauté the aromatics and enhance the richness of the soup.
+- Butter & Olive Oil - Used to sauté the aromatics and improve the richness of the soup.

 For the grilled cheese croutons: